lupusorina/lupusorina.github.io/_pages/tutorials/time_discretization.md

 Here's the summary:

 - $$\gamma_d$$ depends explicitly on $$\Delta t$$.
-- If you change the simulation/control frequency (e.g. from 10 Hz to 100 Hz ), the same $$\gamma_d$$ no longer means the same planning horizon.
+- If you change the simulation/control frequency (e.g., from 10 Hz to 100 Hz), the same $$\gamma_d$$ no longer means the same planning horizon.
 - What's invariant is $$\gamma_c$$, because it has physical units ( $$1 /$$ time ).
 - Best practice: think in continuous time first, then compute $$\gamma_d$$.
 - Don't forget to multiply the reward by $$\Delta t$$.